issp-center-dev/TeNeS/docs/sphinx/en/tutorial/simple_tutorial-5.rst

 size specifies :math:`3\times 3`.
 Here, in order to make the calculation lighter, only ``simple update`` is performed, and the imaginary time interval :math:`\tau` is assumed to be :math:`\tau = 0.01`.
-For simplicity, :math:`J =1`.
+For simplicity, :math:`J=1`.
 Using this basic setting file, tutorial_magnetization.py calculates the magnetization when the magnetic field is swept.